adv-labs-ufr/handbook/README.md

 Additional experiment modules can be added under `experiments/`, and further tutorials can be contributed to `tutorials/`.

+## Online handbook

+The latest rendered version of the Advanced Lab Handbook is published via GitHub Pages at <https://adv-labs-ufr.github.io/handbook/>.
+Each successful workflow run updates this site with the contents of `_build/html`, so you can always browse the most recent materials directly in your browser.

 ## Continuous integration & deployment

 GitHub Actions automatically builds the Jupyter Book on every push to the `main` branch.
 Successful builds are published to GitHub Pages, ensuring that the online handbook stays in sync with the repository.
-The workflow installs dependencies from `binder/requirements.txt` and runs `jupyter-book build .` to verify the site.
+The workflow installs dependencies from `binder/requirements.txt` and runs `jupyter-book build .` to verify the site before deploying `_build/html`.

 ## Using Binder